The Welcome Mat

 And I get it, the idea of any industry is to make a buck, but if we might generously, if not naively, assume these industries were more than pretending to help in this regard, every relevant metric tells us otherwise.

-By contrast, Leftfield Training is the reconciling of physiological (and psychological) realities with the reality of our daily lives.
+By contrast, Leftfield Training is the reconciling of physiological (and psychological) realities with the reality of our daily lives, so you can thrive without living at the gym.

 And so the responsibility lies squarely with us.
 With you.
-The happier news is that if youโre able to get outside the mire of the mainstream for just long enough, choosing to align yourself with these principles, youโll quickly find you canโt help but move the needle.
+The happier news is that if you’re able to escape the mire of the mainstream for just long enough, choosing to align yourself with these principles, you’ll quickly find you can’t help but move the needle.
 And then the whole edifice comes crumbling down.

-While you could target the summitโ it would be impossible to reach without employing these principlesโ this is not about optimisation or peak fitness.
-The promise here is that you can enjoy a base level of fitnessโ still comparatively eliteโ without it dominating or otherwise detracting from your life.
+While you could target the summit, this is not about optimisation or peak fitness.
+The promise here is that you can enjoy a base level of fitness— still comparatively elite— without it dominating or otherwise detracting from your life.

-I also well know the language I use here for lack of alternative: words like โunconventionalโ and phrases like โlisten to your bodyโ, are often code for the quackery this space is a magnet for.
+I also well know the language I use here, for lack of alternative, is often code for the quackery this space is a magnet for— words like ‘unconventional’ and phrases like ‘listen to your body’.
 But here you can expect evidence-based information incorporating the best practices of exercise science, nutrition, and behaviour change.
 There is no detoxing, juicing, or any other 'modality' synonymous with pseudoscience.
 Reality is forever our guiding light.

 But there are a couple of important points to note.

-And finally, none of this is prescriptive.
+None of this is prescriptive.
 However I might present these ideas, I am never suggesting you should be doing something.
-Youโre an adult.
+You’re an adult.
 You can make your own decisions.
 It is all offered on the understanding that you will use it, or not, as you see fit.
 The only intention is that it might make your life better.

 It instead becomes, why the hell would I stop?